rahulrai-in/thcloudblog/blog/content/post/Building IoT Edge Applications.md

 ## The Event

 Here are a few of the pictures from my session that some awesome folks clicked.
 You can find other photos of the event [here](https://www.meetup.com/Azure-Sydney-User-Group/events/248907098/).
 If you are in Sydney, Simon Waight (twitter: [@simonwaight](https://twitter.com/simonwaight)) is the guy who runs the Azure Sydney User Group (twitter: [@azuresydneyug](https://twitter.com/AzureSydneyUG)).
 You can follow him and the user group channel on Twitter, to be in the loop.
-If they are feeling generous, sometimes they give out stuff such as XBox in their events (at least they did in the Bootcamp)!
+If they are feeling generous, sometimes they give out stuff such as XBox at their events (at least they did in the Bootcamp)!

 {{< img src="/Rahul Speaker Session.jpg" alt="Speaker Session" >}}